Generic selectors

 What are the plans for the Everton new stadium?

-The Everton stadium will have a bowl design made up of steel and glass.
-The plans have been much-lauded for their design qualities, which intend to complement the architecture of the old dock buildings surrounding the site.
+The Everton stadium will have a steel and glass bowl design.
+The plans have been much lauded for their design qualities, which intend to complement the architecture of the old dock buildings surrounding the site.

 One of the key aspects of the new ground is something called ‘ALL'.
 Quite what this is remains a little unclear beyond PR speak.
 In essence, it seems to be a new program offering a wide choice of social spaces, such as pubs, bars and restaurants.